Share This Article

 • An ill person requires an escort to take them to their doctor appointments.

-You can add to that any other reason that makes it difficult or impossible for those who are disabled, elderly, and/or sick to adequately take care of themselves.
+You can add to that any other reason that makes it difficult or impossible for those who are disabled, elderly, and/or sick to adequately take care of their personal care needs.

 For example, people who are being cared for by their spouse may want to give them a break by hiring a professional caregiver.